 ArcGIS Desktop – ArcGIS Desktop software is a robust, feature-rich GIS software suite that is used in more than 300,000 organizations worldwide, including more than 7,000 colleges and universities.
 ArcGIS Desktop can be used to create maps and map data, analyze geographic data and prepare data for use with other software programs and platforms.
 ArcGIS Desktop is a complex software package, and while it is possible to learn it on your own it is typically recommended that new users receive some sort of formal training.
 Both instructor-led and online training is available from Esri.
 A portion of the Esri online courses are available at no cost for CSUSM faculty, staff and students.
 Contact Allen Risley (x4169) for more information on these courses.

 ArcGIS Desktop is available for CSUSM students, faculty and staff via CougarApps.
 Faculty and staff can install a single-use copy on their campus computer.
 In order to activate the authorization number an ESRI Global Account is required (This is the same account that gives you access to ArcGIS Online and Community Analyst Online).
 These registration numbers are used to generate a license file that is valid for one year.
-Students can receive a 1-year free trial of ArcGIS Desktop software at this link.
+Students can receive at 1-year free trial of ArcGIS Desktop software.